Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

   </objects>
 ```

 In order to make it a subobject of a `person` object, we'll move its `object` element to the `person.xom` file under a `subobjects` element.
-We will also rename it to be just `credit card`, since its name is automatically qualified with the parent object's name, and will change the key field to be just the `credit card id` from the above field set since the `business entity id` will be already inherited from the parent `person` object, as shown below.
+We'll rename it to be just `credit card`, since its name is automatically qualified with the parent object's name.

+Additionally, since the `business entity id` will be already inherited from the parent `person` object, we will change the key field to be just the `credit card id` by copying it from the `person credit card` field-set above, and deleting the old key field-set reference.
+As a result, your `credit card` subobject should look as follows.

 ```xml title="person.xom"